 “Software companies and vendors tend to be more flexible, while hospitals tend to stick with rigid schedules and work locations,” Wilson said.
 When new products are being installed or updated, all nursing shifts must be covered by informatic experts and therefor occasional evening, weekend or night shifts may be required.

 Now is a great time to consider beginning a career as an Informatics Nurse!
-This is because this career in healthcare is projected to grow 26 percent by 2020.
+This is because this career in healthcare is projected to grow 26 percent over the next decade.
 This growth can largely be attributed to an increasing patient population as a result of the aging baby boomer generation.

 The majority of Informatics Nurses are employed by hospitals, multi-facility health systems or by corporate offices.
 Roughly half of these professionals find employment in Magnet designated hospitals.